wileymc/mini-messenger/README.md

 ## Getting started

+In the console, run:
+`git clone https://github.com/wileybaba/mini-messenger.git && cd mini-messenger`

-In the console, at the root of the project directory, run:
+At the root of the project directory, run:
-`yarn start`
+`yarn && yarn start`

-Then, navigate to [localhost:8000](http://localhost:8000) to see the app in action
+Then, navigate to [localhost:8000](http://localhost:8000) to see the application in action

-Run the Jest/Supertest suite with `yarn test`
+You can run the Jest/Supertest suite with `yarn test`